summeraz/terminal_group_screening/README.md

 `>> python src/project.py submit -o shear_5nN_grompp --bundle 400 --nn 400 -w 0.5`

 #### Run GROMACS shear at a normal load of 5nN

+Note: Shear was originally performed for 5ns and then extended another 5ns.
+The MDP files have been updated to include the full 10ns now.

 `>> python src/project.py submit -o shear_5nN --bundle 400 --nn 400 -w 4`

 #### Create TPR file for GROMACS shear at a normal load of 15nN